Life, Longing, and Ladders in the Land of Shadows

 This final hope is yet to be realized in all its fullness.
 Living as we do in the tension between the already and the not-yet, we continue to be haunted by shadowy dreams that portend a time when the entire earth takes on the quality of heavenly sacred space.
 And like Jacob, we can get there only through a circuitous route that may often seem disconnected from the object of our primal longings – indeed, through the pedestrian and sometimes boring Christian life with its struggles, hardships, suffering, and eventually death itself.
 This is why, in Christian spiritual writings – most famously the Ladder of Divine Ascent – the climbing motif is transformed into a system of pious works.

 In thinking about ladders climbing into heaven, another story that comes to the mind for English-speaking readers is Jack and the Beanstalk.
-Jonathan Pageau has recently pointed out that the story of Jack has many affinities with the story of Jacob.
+Jonathan Pageau has pointed out that the story of Jack has many affinities with the story of Jacob.

 In some variants of the beanstalk story, all the giant’s wealth was stolen from Jack’s father, and he must climb the beanstalk to get back his rightly inheritance.
 Similarly, in the outworking of God’s covenant with Abraham through Jacob’s descendants, it becomes clear that this ladder to heaven is the means by which we will recover what was stolen from our first parents.
-The ladder joining back earth with paradise is realized partially in the tabernacle and temple, which point to the ministry of the God-man, the second Adam who plunders the strongman to recover our lost inheritance.
+The ladder joining back earth with paradise was realized partially in the tabernacle and temple, which pointed to the ministry of the God-man, the second Adam who would plunder the strongman to recover our lost inheritance.
 But just as Jack’s recovery of his father’s wealth happened in stages (first the bag of gold, then the goose that lays the golden eggs, then the harp), so Christ’s recovery of our lost inheritance happens progressively via the stages of inauguration, continuation, and consummation.

 In some variants of Jack, the “memory” of the fortune the giant stole from his father is mediated to him by the woman who gave him the beans, revealed by the end of the story to be a fairy.
 In Plato’s ladder of the Symposium, it is a literal memory that prompts us to move up the rungs of the ladder from shadow to reality.
 This, of course, is rooted in Plato’s theory of the transmigration of souls, and the consequent role that recollection plays within the philosophical endeavor.
 Christianity rejects Plato’s theory of pre-existence, though we do experience the recollection of Paradise in our collective memory.
-At a primal level deeper than words, all true goodness and beauty reminds us of Paradise, but also of the reality that death still taints our joy during this interval between the inauguration and consummation of paradise.
+At a primal level deeper than words, all true goodness and beauty reminds us of Paradise, even as death still taints our joy during this interval between the inauguration and consummation.
 The reality of death means that all experiences of beauty in this world are transitory, like flowers that blossom in the sun only to wilt and die.
 We have encounters of true joy through the beauty of art, music, and friendship, but these are episodic and, even at their best, leave us longing for something that lies beyond the reach of the present age.
 Through these encounters, we glimpse something eternal—something that remains even after death and vanity have had their say and after we have turned to dust in the ground.
 A language beyond mere words assures us that there is a deeper magic that will one day subsume us.
 Even as creation groans in bondage, every flower, every sunset, and every work of beauty whispers to us of that coming finale our present experience so tantalizingly points toward, and toward which all creation groans in hope.

 Scroll To Top